An official website of the European Union. See all European Institutions

 How the EU promotes research and innovation

 The EU has supported research and innovation since 1984 through a series of Framework Programmes.
-The latest one, Horizon 2020, covers the period 2014-2020, and is the largest ever with close to EUR 80 billion that will be allocated through a competitive call process to research institutions, universities, innovative companies, and small businesses.
-This will support scientific excellence, boost industrial leadership and competitiveness, and tackle societal challenges.
-Importantly, researchers in any part of the world may participate.
+The latest one, Horizon 2020, covers the period 2014-2020, and is the largest ever with a budget close to EUR 80 billion, to be allocated through a competitive call process to research institutions, universities, and innovative companies, big and small.
+It will support scientific excellence, boost industrial competitiveness, and tackle societal challenges.
+Importantly, researchers from any part of the world may participate.

 EU-Japan Cooperation in Science, Technology and Innovation